CollinLBauer/collinlbauer.github.io/_posts/2021-04-04-Stupid-or-Solid.md

 The example of the square and rectangle given from DevIQ makes sense here, because we assume we can independently set the width and height of any rectangle.
 However, if we change the width of a square, to enforce its squareness, we must also change its height, which violates this principle.

-4. **The Interface Segregation Principle suggests that many small interfaces are better than one giant generalized interface.**
+**4. The Interface Segregation Principle suggests that many small interfaces are better than one giant generalized interface.**

 I find myself implementing interfaces quite often these days, but very rarely have I written them, so I have little experience here.
 What I will say is that, while coding in Java, and especially for Android, I constantly run into classes that implement four or five different interfaces.
 I have always wondered why, since it makes an already verbose language even less legible, but I guess I have my answer.
 More interfaces are better.

-5. **Dependency Inversion means that high-level modules should not depend on low-level modules; both should depend on abstractions.**
+**5. Dependency Inversion means that high-level modules should not depend on low-level modules; both should depend on abstractions.**

 It figures that the most abstract principle is the one about abstraction.
 I have no idea where to begin with this principle, because I am not sure how to interpret it.
 It looks like my understanding of this principle is largely linked to my experience with abstraction and interfaces.
 I assume I will understand this better as I create more of my own interfaces.